-Freddie Mac announced earlier today that it has resumed regular quarterly reporting with the release of its first quarter results -- which promptly showed the GSE losing $211 million during the quarter, mostly due to mark-to-market losses on its derivatives holdings.
+Freddie Mac announced earlier today that it has resumed regular quarterly reporting with the release of its first quarter results — which promptly showed the GSE losing $211 million during the quarter, mostly due to mark-to-market losses on its derivatives holdings.
+From Freddie’s press release:

 Lower net income, year-over-year, was primarily due to higher mark-to-market losses on the company’s portfolio of derivatives and on the company’s single-family credit guarantee business.
 Revenues generated by the company’s retained portfolio and credit guarantee portfolio declined modestly from first quarter 2006, as a decline in net interest income was partially offset by increased management and guarantee income.
 Expenses increased mainly as a result of higher administrative costs associated with improving the company’s internal financial reporting and controls infrastructure, and higher credit costs.